theankitgaurav/dev-toolbox/README.md

 ## Installation

-1. Clone/download this repo and run `make`.
+1. Install xbar by running: `brew install --cask xbar`.
-2. Install xbar app by running: `brew install --cask xbar`.
+2. Clone/download this repo and run `make`.
 3. Open the xbar app.
 4. That's all. 🎉